CodeSignal/redux-rags/README.md

 configureRags(store, createRootReducer);
 ```

-## Details and Explanations of Module Export
+## Details and explanations of exports

 ### A few types to consider:
 The generated subreducer uses the following type for the state: